yadenis/DCO-Comment-Attachment/readme.txt

 * Specify whether the attachment will be embedded or displayed as a link.
 * Attach an attachment to a commented post.
 * Restrict attachment file types.
+* Enable/Disable autoembed links (like Youtube, Facebook, Twitter, etc.) in the comment text.

 You can also: